gramatudorionut2000/GA_PSO_Hybrid_Optimizer/README.md

-# AI use disclaimer

-Large language models have been used in the development of this application, for fast-prototyping and error-checking.
-The readme file has been generated using LLMs, and manually reviewed and edited.

 # Hybrid GA-PSO Hyperparameter Optimization Framework

 A GPU-accelerated hybrid optimization framework combining Genetic Algorithms (GA) and Particle Swarm Optimization (PSO) for simultaneous hyperparameter tuning and feature selection in machine learning models.